 - 1. This was one complaint against 29 councillors, which had to be registered as 29 complaints with Standards for England. - 2.
 Following investigation and consideration by the Standards Committee, the councillor was found not to have breached the code of conduct. - 3.
-This was one complaint against two councillors. - 4.
-Whilst there were four complaints they were against the same councillor who, following investigation and consideration by the Standards Committee, was found not to have breached the code of conduct. - 5.
+This was one complaint against two councillors.

+- Whilst there were four complaints they were against the same councillor who, following investigation and consideration by the Standards Committee, was found not to have breached the code of conduct. - 5.
 In relation to items 1 and 3 the complainant had a right to request a review of the assessment panel's decision not to refer the case for investigation.
 In 2008/09 and 2010/11 no complainant(s) requested a review of the assessment decision.
 In 2009/10 one complainant requested a review. - 6.
-In relation to 4 (2008/09), at the subsequent hearing, the committee found that the councillor did fail to comply with the code of conduct.
+In relation to 4 (2008/09), at the subsequent hearing, the committee found that the councillor did fail to comply with the code of conduct. - 7.
+One complaint was referred to the monitoring officer to undertake what is termed other action.